raspberrypilearning/bridge-prototype/en/step_11.md

 ```

-At the moment you can color over the top of your paint choosing circles.
+At the moment you can color over the top of your buttons.
 You can stop this using the `not_in_circle()` function.
 If the mouse is down **and** the pointer is not in a circle, then the painting can begin.
 Complete your `if` statement to make your painting app.

 ```python